baus/install-discourse/README.md

 admin@host:~$ vi ~/discourse/config/database.yml
 ```

-Edit the file to add your Postgres username and password to the file as follows:
+Edit the file to add your Postgres username and password to each configuration in the file.
+Also add host: localhost
+to the production configuration because the production DB will also be run on the localhost in this configuration.

+When you are done the file should look some like:

 ```
 development: